vinnymeller/twm/README.md

           Setting this option will cause `-l/--layout` and `-p/--path` to be ignored.

+  -G, --group-with <GROUP_WITH>
+          Group with an existing session by name

   -d, --dont-attach
           Don't attach to the workspace session after opening it